Here is a breakdown of major shareholders in CoStar Group Inc. (NASDAQ: CSGP)

-CoStar Group Inc. (NASDAQ: CSGP) is -1.72% lower on its value in year-to-date trading and has touched a low of $49.00 and a high of $85.37 in the current 52-week trading range.
+CoStar Group Inc. (NASDAQ: CSGP) is -3.08% lower on its value in year-to-date trading and has touched a low of $49.00 and a high of $85.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CSGP stock was last observed hovering at around $76.05 in the last trading session, with the day’s gains setting it 1.62%.
+The CSGP stock was last observed hovering at around $78.00 in the last trading session, with the day’s loss setting it -3.1% off its average median price target of $92.00 for the next 12 months.
+It is also 26.57% off the consensus price target high of $102.00 offered by 14 analysts, but current levels are 1.45% higher than the price target low of $76.00 for the same period.

 Sponsored